 Any individual or business entity that fails to disclose participation in an abusive tax shelter designated by the Internal Revenue Service (IRS) as a listed transaction is subject to audit penalties of 75% of the tax deficiency that results from the tax shelter activity.
-To fulfill the Connecticut disclosure requirement, any taxpayer (individual or entity) that has participated in a listed transaction must file a completed Form CT-8886, Connecticut Listed Transaction Disclosure Statement, with DRS.
-Form CT-8886 must be filed for each taxable year for which a taxpayer participates in, or receives a benefit from, a listed transaction.
+To fulfill the Connecticut disclosure requirement, any taxpayer (individual or entity) that has participated in a listed transaction must complete Form CT-8886, Connecticut Listed Transaction Disclosure Statement.
+Form CT-8886 must be completed for each taxable year for which a taxpayer participates in, or receives a benefit from, a listed transaction.